RasaHQ/helpdesk-assistant/README.md

 With a Service Now instance connected, it will check if the email address is in the instance database and provide an incident number for the final response:

 ```
+Your input ->  help me reset my password
+    What is your email address to lookup for creating the incident?
+Your input ->  idontexist@example.com
+    Sorry, "idontexist@example.com" isn't in our incident management system.
+Please try again.
+    What is your email address to lookup for creating the incident?
+Your input ->  abraham.lincoln@example.com
+    ?
+What is the priority of this issue?
+Type out your own message...
+Your input ->  low
+    Successfully opened up incident INC0010016 for you.
+Someone will reach out soon.
+Your input ->  thanks!
+    You're welcome!
 ```